 |

-This turns the proportions of the grid from absolute sizing to variable based on the size of the container.
-This will make the font sizes, row and column height/widths all based on the container and not an absolute pixel size.
-It ensures that anybody viewing the grid can see the same thing regardless of screen size.
-For example, if one screen size is displaying 5 records, the same 5 records will show in a smaller screen size and the ratio of the column widths would be the same.
+This turns the proportions of the grid from absolute sizing to a variable based on the size of the container.
+This will make the font sizes, row, and column height/widths based on the container, not an absolute pixel size.
+It ensures that anybody viewing the grid can see the same regardless of screen size.
+For example, if one screen size displays 5 records, the same 5 records will show in a smaller screen size, and the ratio of the column widths will be the same.
 The footer size ratio may also need to be adjusted. |

 Column and Header Settings